 To apply for this scholarship, students must submit a statement of participation that is endorsed by the coordinator of their Liberty Scholarships Program.
-This statement must be submitted to the Office of Financial Aid and Scholarship Programs at the time of application to the University.
+This statement must be submitted to Syracuse University following the directions on the form, at the time of application to the University.
 The deadline for submission is February 1.

 On Point for College